How to implement gamification strategies in your leisure attraction.

 - Tracking procedure is more difficult.
-With a mobile App, you can track your visitors' behavior and understand better how they utilize, like and dislike your offer.
+With a mobile App, you can track your visitors' behaviour and understand better how they utilise, like and dislike your offer.
 With offline opportunities, you will rely on in-person feedback but also need to see that especially feedback on post-visit efforts might never get back to you, and as I have outlined before, this one counts as the most crucial to customer loyalty.

 - Knowledge exchange and communication between you and your visitor is limited.
 Your visitor might want to know how many points they have already gained or are stuck on how to proceed - offline methods do not allow immediate responses from you on their questions.
 But especially when building relationships with customers, this immediacy and personal care is significant.

 STEP 3: Build a story & strategy - all in one!